 We want to hear from you

-We're hosting our second Downtown Visioning Forum on August 22 at Black Lab Gallery (1618 Hewitt Ave)!
-Grab a bite to eat with us at 5:30 before the forum starts at 6:30 p.m.
+We're hosting our third Downtown Visioning Forum on October 2 from 6 to 7:30 p.m.!
 Main Street will help us create a vibrant urban core - what does that look like for you?
-RSVP on Facebook for more details.
+Keep an eye on our Facebook for details.

 We want to start by extending a huge thank you to everyone who responded to our visioning survey!
-Thanks to you, we had a great foundation for our Community Visioning Forum on Wednesday, June 26 and could dive into the topics that you care about.
+Thanks to you, we had a great foundation for our Community Visioning Forums on June 26 and August 22 and could dive into the topics that you care about.

 Two thirds of survey respondents expressed a desire for more businesses and a greater variety of business types in downtown; 59% indicated that they believe art is important to downtown Everett; and nearly half shared that they value Everett’s history and want to preserve the community’s cultural and physical historic character.

 The Main Street program is a community-led initiative that focuses on revitalizing older and historic commercial districts through preservation-based economic development.
-Reducing commercial vacancy rates and preserving historic properties are inherent to the program, so we chose to focus the forum discussions on artistic endeavors: Creative Businesses, Placemaking, Festivals & Events, and the Urban Experience.
+Reducing commercial vacancy rates and preserving historic properties are inherent to the program, so we chose to focus the forum discussions on downtown culture and identity.